russellcameronthomas/library/chapters/3b-empirical_bayesian_analysis.md

 ---
 layout: chapter
-title: Empirical Bayesian Data Analysis
+title: Empirical Bayesian Analysis
 description: "Empirical Bayesian data analysis methods are an attractive alternative to frequentist methods -- e.g. Null Hypothesis Significance Testing -- to evaluate the results of experiments, etc."
 is_section: false
 ---

 Empirical Bayesian data analysis are a set of methods that are an attractive alternative to frequentist methods, e.g. Null Hypothesis Significance Testing, linear regression, logistic regression, Analysis of Variance (ANOVA).
 Though there are specialized tools (e.g. STAN) for Bayesian data analysis, this use case shows the versitility and general applicablity of probabilistic programming.

-## Testing the Fairness of a Coin
+## Testing the Fairness of a Coin With Limited Information

 How many coin tosses do you need to see before you can decide whether a coin is fair or unfair?